Product List

 Oil and Gas Drilling:

-Here, stannous chloride can be used both in the pickling operations for treating processing equipment and for iron reduction in stimulating well development/production.
+In oil and gas applications, stannous chloride can be used both in the pickling operations for treating processing equipment and for iron reduction in stimulating well development/production.
 Stannous sulfate and sodium stannate can be used as a rheology modifier for specific well development needs.

 Personal Care:

 Tin chemicals are used in a broad range of personal care applications.
 In addition to the use of stannous fluoride, stannous chloride is used in various dental formulations to improve gum health and prevent enamel erosion.
-Various inorganic stannate compounds are used to stabilize aqueous hydrogen peroxide solution against decomposition originating from impurities introduced by the dilution waters.
-Lastly, inorganic tins are used as esterification catalysts to synthesize nonionic surfactants used emollient additives.
+Various inorganic stannates are used to stabilize aqueous hydrogen peroxide solution against decomposition originating from impurities introduced by the dilution waters.
+Lastly, inorganic tins are used as esterification catalysts to synthesize nonionic surfactants used in emollient additives.

 Surface Finishing:

-Tin is widely used in the electronics industry to protect base metals from oxidation in addition to securing circuit components (tin is sometimes referred to the “glue of the electronic industry” as it replaces lead as the main solder component).
-Tin chemicals such as stannous chloride, stannates, sulfates and fluoborates are used acid and alkaline electrolytic platting processes as either the anode or cathode component.
+Tin is widely used in the electronics industry in surface finishing to protect base metals from oxidation in addition to securing circuit components (tin is sometimes referred to the “glue of the electronic industry” as it replaces lead as the main solder component).
+Tin chemicals such as stannous chloride, stannates, sulfates and fluoborates are used in acid and alkaline electrolytic platting processes as either the anode or cathode component.

 Homogeneous Catalysts:

-As mentioned above, tin chemicals are widely used as catalysts, specifically for esterifications, polyurethanes and silicones to synthesize a broad range of end-use products such as coatings, adhesives sealants, plastics, and foams.
-Stannous octoate, stannous decanoate, stannous oxalate, stannous chloride, dibutyltin dilaurate are commonly used as catalysts.
+As mentioned above, tin chemicals are widely used as catalysts, specifically for esterifications, polyurethanes and silicones to synthesize a broad range of end-use products such as coatings, adhesives and sealants, plastics, and foams.
+Stannous octoate, stannous decanoate, stannous oxalate, stannous chloride, and dibutyltin dilaurate are commonly used as catalysts.
 Stannous octoate is the common catalyst used in the production of biodegradable polylactic acid (PLA)/ corn starch-based plastics.

 Lubricants: